 Recommendations

-Recommendation from the American Academy of Paediatrics for children and adolescents:
+Recommendation from the American Academy of Paediatrics in 2011 for children and adolescents:

-- The intensity of activities that last 15 minutes or more should be reduced whenever relative humidity, solar radiation and air temperature are above critical levels.
+- Care with managing hydration is important during hot weather.
+The intensity of activities that last 15 minutes or more should be reduced whenever relative humidity, solar radiation and air temperature are above critical levels.
 One way of increasing rest periods on a hot day is to substitute players frequently.

 - At the beginning of a strenuous exercise program or after travelling to a warmer climate, the intensity and duration of exercise should be limited initially and then gradually increased during a period of 10-14 days to accomplish acclimatisation to the heat.
 When such a period is not available, the length of time for participants during practice and competition should be curtailed.